Figure

 Trapped-ion qubits require long coherence times and high-fidelity operations to serve as building blocks for fault-tolerant quantum computing.
 Hyperfine clock states in provide first-order magnetic field insensitivity without active stabilization, coherence times exceeding 10 minutes, and a microwave-frequency splitting compatible with high-stability oscillators.
 The simple level structure and efficient state detection make the most widely deployed trapped-ion qubit platform.

-• Mid-circuit measurement and qubit reuse demonstrated, enabling real-time quantum error correction protocols.
+• Mid-circuit measurement and qubit reuse demonstrated, enabling real-time quantum error correction

 Key Metrics